SeanSchoolfield/SeanSchoolfield/README.md

 - 👋 Hi, I’m @SeanSchoolfield
 - 👀 I’m interested in ...
 I'm interested in the natural sciences as well as computer science.
 - 🌱 I’m currently learning ...
-Python, Java, C++, C,
+Python, Java, C++, C, React
 - 💞️ I’m looking to collaborate on ...
 Maritime Operations Monitoring Dashboard
 - 📫 How to reach me ...sean.schoolfield@gmail.com (personal email)
 <!---